speakeasy-api/speakeasy-code-samples-ts/FUNCTIONS.md

       // TypeScript's type checking will fail on the following line if the above
       // cases were not exhaustive.
       res.error satisfies never;
+      throw new Error(
-      throw new Error("Assertion failed: expected error checks to be exhaustive: " + res.error);
+        "Assertion failed: expected error checks to be exhaustive: " + res.error,
+      );
   }

   const { value: result } = res;